SJTU-PLV/direct-refinement-popl24-artifact/README.md

   ro_acc m1 m2.

 ```
-These properties of memory accessibility is defined by vinilla CompCert in
+These properties of memory accessibility is defined by vanilla CompCert in
 [common/Events.v](DirectRefinement/common/Events.v) as `ec_readonly`, `ec_valid_block`
 and `ec_perm` for external calls.
 We use it as a preorder relation for both internal
 and external executions.